This post is also available in: Svenska

 Cough medicine is unsafe in children

-Some of our most common cough medicines contain morphine.
+Some of our most common cough medicines contain morphine or a similar ingredient in the same family.
 The morphine works by calming the child and blocking the cough reflex.
 They are not shown to be effective in any scientific studies.
 In addition, I am very much opposed to giving morphine mixtures to babies or children.
-In a previous post, I have reviewed all cough medicines in Sweden, what they contain and investigated if they work.
+In a previous post, I have reviewed all cough medicines in Sweden, what they contain, and investigated if they work.

 Honey – best home remedy for coughs